bmeurant/technical-docs/software-architecture/security/oauth.md

 *   **Refresh Token**: An optional, long-lived token used to obtain a new access token without re-prompting the user when the current access token expires.
 *   **Scopes**: These define the specific permissions the client is requesting (e.g., `read_profile`, `write_calendar_events`).
 The user consents to these specific scopes, limiting the client's access.

-## OAuth vs. OpenID Connect (OIDC)
+## The Relationship with OpenID Connect (OIDC)

-It is crucial to understand the distinction between OAuth 2.0 and OIDC:
+It is crucial not to confuse OAuth 2.0 with **[[openid-connect]]**.
+While they are often used together, they solve different problems.

-*   **OAuth 2.0 is for Authorization**: Its primary purpose is to grant an application access to resources.
-The tokens it issues, called Access Tokens, are meant for the Resource Server.
-They represent permission, not necessarily identity.
+*   **OAuth 2.0 is for Authorization**: Its primary purpose is to grant an application access to resources on behalf of a user.
+The tokens it issues, called Access Tokens, are meant for a Resource Server.
+They represent **permission**, not identity.
+An Access Token is like a keycard for a hotel room: it proves you have permission to enter, but it doesn't say who you are.

-*   **OIDC is for Authentication**: It is a thin layer built on top of OAuth 2.0.
-It introduces the concept of an **ID Token**, which is a specifically formatted [[jwt|JWT]] that provides information about the authentication event (who the user is, when they logged in, etc.).
+*   **[[openid-connect]] is for Authentication**: It is a thin identity layer built on top of OAuth 2.0.
+It introduces the concept of an **ID Token** (a [[jwt|JWT]]) which allows a client application to verify the **identity** of the user.
+It answers the question, "Who is this user?".

-In short: an application uses **OIDC** to log a user in and find out who they are, and then uses **OAuth 2.0** to access APIs on that user's behalf.
+In short, a modern application uses **[[openid-connect]]** to log a user in and confirm their identity, and then uses the **Access Token from the OAuth 2.0 flow** to access APIs on that user's behalf.
+Most "social login" systems (like "Sign in with Google") are OIDC implementations.

 ## Security Best Practices & Vulnerabilities